SCallerio/MPDBlog/_posts/2025-10-14-2025-Well-Control-Conference-Post.md

 # The Final Word

-The 2025 IADC conference painted a clear picture of an industry in transition.
+The *2025 IADC Well Control Conference of the Americas & Exhibition* painted a clear picture of an industry in transition.
 It is maturing and standardizing core advanced technologies like MPD while simultaneously adapting to a changing risk landscape and looking ahead to the challenges and opportunities of the energy transition.
 The commitment to advancing the science and practice of well control remains stronger than ever.

 ---